David M. Lauderback, Ph.D.

 Rules

-There are only three rules for this course: 1.) be on time; 2.) stay awake; and 3.) turn off all pagers, cell phones, and tape recorders, etc., BEFORE entering class.
+There are only three rules for this course: 1.) be on time; 2.) stay awake; and 3.) turn off all pagers, cell phones, and computers, etc., BEFORE entering class.
 The instructor reserves the right to withdraw any student who fails to abide by the course rules.

 Each student is REQUIRED to contact the instructor twice during the semester via the course Blackboard page.
 Just click on the 1st and 2nd Contact links on the course Blackboard page and follow the directions.
 Only takes a moment.